UtrechtUniversity/awesome-utrecht-university/README.md

 Do you know about a project that should be in the Awesome Utrecht University list?
 This could be your own project or a project of one of your colleagues.
 We would love to hear about that project!
 The [contribution guidelines](https://github.com/UtrechtUniversity/awesome-UU/blob/main/CONTRIBUTING.md) help you to propose a new project to the list.

 ## Background

+### What is an Awesome list?

+"Awesome lists" are curated lists of awesome stuff.
+The lists are very popular in the field of open source development (see https://github.com/sindresorhus/awesome).
+Read ["The awesome manifesto"](https://github.com/sindresorhus/awesome/blob/main/awesome.md) for more information about awesome lists.

+### Initial project collection

-The initial collection of projects was made based on the collected repositories from the SWORDS-UU project.
+The initial collection of projects was made based on the collected repositories from the SWORDS-UU project (more information follows soon).
 Repositories were considered when they have a license and 25 stars or fulfill 4/5 FAIR criteria.

 ## Contact